Ajamesmichaels/rps-gui/README.md

-#rps-console
+#rps-gui

-This is a simple version of Rock, Paper, Scissors written in javascript, meant to be played using the developer console open.
+This is a simple version of Rock, Paper, Scissors written in javascript, meant to play complete with a gui!

-I used vanilla javascript, html, and css to create this project, based off the project definitions set from The Odin Project!
+I used vanilla javascript, html, and css to create this project, based off of my console js version of the game and TheOdinProject